Looterro/CS50_Project2-eBay_Clone/README.md

 # CS50_Project2-eBay_Clone
 Harvard CS50 Project 2 - Ebay Clone

-This project was created as part of Harvard CS50 course using Django framework.
-The project is an eBay clone and has following features:
+This project is an eBay clone and was created as part of Harvard CS50 course using Django framework.

+## Specification

 - Models: Application has models for users, auction listings, categories of listings, bids, and comments made on auction listings.